 As described in Section 4.9, the proposed project would have the potential to result in a significant adverse traffic impact at one study area intersection during the analyzed midday peak hour, specifically the northbound shared through-right lane group at the intersection of Centre Street and Walker Street.
 Implementation of a signal timing change is being proposed and would provide mitigation for the anticipated traffic impact.
-These proposed traffic engineering improvements are subject to review and approval by DOT.
-In the absence of the application of mitigation measures, the potential impact would remain unmitigated.
+This proposed traffic engineering improvements measure is subject to review and approval by DOT.
+In the absence of the application of mitigation measures, the potential impact would remain unmitigated and consequently would constitute an unavoidable significant adverse traffic impact.

-According to a preliminary assessment of construction generated pedestrian activity, five pedestrian elements were identified as potential impact locations.
-In the event it is found that measures fully mitigating such temporary impacts are infeasible, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.
+According to a preliminary assessment of construction generated pedestrian activity, five pedestrian elements were identified as potential significant impact locations.
+In the event it is found that measures fully mitigating such temporary impacts are infeasible or inadequate, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.